matrix-org/synapse/docs/modules/third_party_rules_callbacks.md

 Called when an admin user requests the shutdown of a room.
 The module must return a boolean indicating whether the shutdown can go through.
-If the callback returns `False`, the shutdown will not proceed and the caller will see a `M_FOBIDDEN` error.
+If the callback returns `False`, the shutdown will not proceed and the caller will see a `M_FORBIDDEN` error.

 If multiple modules implement this callback, they will be considered in order.
 If a callback returns `True`, Synapse falls through to the next one.
 The value of the first